beocaca/astrotribe/apps/admin/content/bp/appendix-market.md

 2. **Private Sector Involvement:**

-   - Companies like OneWeb and SpaceX have shown interest in launching satellites using ISRO's launch vehicles.
+   - Organizations like OneWeb and SpaceX have shown interest in launching satellites using ISRO's launch vehicles.
    - Indian startups like Skyroot Aerospace and Agnikul Cosmos are emerging, focusing on developing private launch capabilities and small satellite technology.